ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/digital-technology/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="5a" requirement="Describe how digital devices are connected to the Internet."}}
+{{#wb-req item="5a" requirement="Describe how digital devices are connected to the internet."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="5b" requirement="Using an Internet search engine (with your parent's permission), find ideas about how to conduct a troop court of honor or campfire program.
-Print out a copy of the ideas from at least three different websites.
-Share what you found with your counselor, and explain how you used the search engine to find this information."}}
+{{#wb-req item="5b" requirement="Using an internet search engine (with your parent or guardian's permission), find ideas from at least three different websites about how to conduct a troop court of honor or campfire program.
+Present the ideas to your counselor, and explain how you used a search engine to find this information."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}